 Likewise, the anonymous donor facilitated the miracle to build St James’s Hall!

 This new venture served, as one contemporary newspaper related, a “Parish of 10,000 souls living in 30 dreary streets” – no high rise accommodation in those days; the Parish of St James the Less now numbers 5,000.

 The enterprise was not without its trials and tribulations: by the 1920s the innovative electric lighting had been condemned by Bethnal Council and His Majesty’s Schools Inspectorate had made some unkind judgements.

 Sadly, disaster struck in 1944.
 St James the Less was destroyed and the Parochial Buildings suffered severe damage.
-Photos below show the extent of the damage in November 1948; there is no roof and it is open to the elements.
+November 1948; there is no roof and it is open to the elements.
 Photographed at the same time was the “Large Gymnasium” which, like many other fine rooms, no longer exists.
 I think this room and the Billiard Room were on the top floor of the block adjacent to our entrance: it looks as if this whole floor, with its impressive vaulted pitched roof, was removed as was the floor below.
 It was probably prohibitively expensive to restore in the 1950s.
 These two storeys were replaced with a lower single storey to provide, originally, a caretaker’s apartment which now houses our music practice rooms.